open-telemetry/oteps/text/0156-columnar-encoding.md

 ## Trade-offs and mitigations

+A columnar-oriented protocol is not necessarily desirable for all scenarios (e.g. devices that do not have the resources to accumulate data in batches).
+The proposed mixed solution allows to better address these different scenarios.

+Implementing a new columnar format is complex and costly (multiple language implementations, tests, optimizations, industry adoption).
+Reusing Apache Arrow is an interesting approach to mitigate this issue.

 ## Prior art and alternatives
 * [Column-oriented DBMS](https://en.wikipedia.org/wiki/Column-oriented_DBMS)
 * [Apache Arrow](https://arrow.apache.org/)

 ## Open questions
+More work needs to be done around examplars and histograms representation.

+More discussions should happen on the processor and storage layers.
+This approach could simplify significantly the design of OTEL compatible stream processing and database systems.

 ## Future possibilities
+* Leverage Apache Arrow dictionary

 ## Appendices